premieroctet/next-admin/.changeset/nine-panthers-bow.md

 "@premieroctet/next-admin": minor
 ---

+# New feature

-feat: override model name in UI
+✨ Override model name in UI